connexcs/docs/docs/tag.md

 1. Navigate to **Management :material-menu-right: Tags :material-menu-right: Routing**.
 2. Click on the blue `+` button on the top-right.

-#### Basic Fiel
+#### Basic Field

 1. **Rate Card**: Also known as Tariff, this allows you to select the rate card used on a customer's account.
 You can handle these calls in the following three ways:
       + **Internal**: Send a call to the ConnexCS Class5 (Voice Mail, Interactive Voice Response (IVR), etc.).
 If selected, the "Auto" option becomes available, which will generate dial strings from all possible internal extensions.
       + **Extension**: (uses SIP users in **Customer :material-menu-right: Auth configured :material-menu-right: SIP Users**) Send a call to a Session Initiation Protocol (SIP) Authenticated user on the account.
       + **To Carriers**: Choose a carrier to send the call to a location outside of the ConnexCS system.
 2. **Tech Prefix**: This lets you distinguish a route from an inbound party.
 When several customers share the same IP address, each customer needs an individual Tech Prefix so the switch can route calls correctly.
 It enables service providers to differentiate between several rate cards.
 3. **Tag**: You can apply any tags here.
 4. **Dial String Prefix Set**: Helpful for commonly used sets of prefixes.
 Rather than entering a complete list of prefixes for the UK, for example, you can create a predefined Prefix Set (defined under **Setup :material-menu-right: Advanced :material-menu-right: Prefix Set**) and then select it here for appropriate customers.